devinnarula/Puddle-iOS-Application/index.md

 # Use puddle to help you and others at your school!

 ## Development information:
-### This project was made by Gage Gailbreath, Devin Naurla, Shreya Thammana, and Forrest Zach for the 2020 CUHackIt hackathon.
+### This project was made by Gage Gailbreath, Devin Narula, Shreya Thammana, and Forrest Zach for the 2020 CUHackIt hackathon.

 ![cuhackit](https://devinnarula.github.io/Puddle-iOS-Application/cuhackit.png)